Schedule a Consult

 During the fine-tuning process, the pre-trained LLM is trained on the domain-specific dataset using techniques such as supervised learning or transfer learning.
 The model's weights are updated to minimize the difference between its predictions and the ground-truth annotations, gradually aligning its language understanding and generation capabilities with the domain-specific requirements.
 Fine-tuning can be performed on various downstream tasks, such as named entity recognition, sentiment analysis, text classification, and sequence labeling, depending on the specific data labeling and annotation needs of the domain.

 One of the key advantages of fine-tuning LLMs for domain-specific data labeling and annotation is the ability to leverage the model's pre-existing knowledge and linguistic understanding.
-By starting from a well-trained LLM, the fine-tuning process can be more efficient and require less domain-specific training data compared to training a model from scratch.
+By starting from a well-trained LLM and RAG, the fine-tuning process can be more efficient and require less domain-specific training data compared to training a model from scratch.
 This is particularly beneficial in domains where labeled data is scarce or expensive to obtain, as the fine-tuned LLM can generalize well even with limited examples.

 However, fine-tuning LLMs for domain-specific data labeling and annotation also presents certain challenges that need to be addressed.
 One significant challenge is the potential for overfitting, where the fine-tuned model becomes too specialized to the training data and fails to generalize well to unseen examples.
 To mitigate this, techniques such as regularization, early stopping, and data augmentation can be employed to prevent the model from memorizing the training data and encourage better generalization.